Depression During Pregnancy: Symptoms, Risks, And Treatment

 • Infertility treatments: The fertility treatments for inducing pregnancy can cause mixed emotions and psychological distress from the hormonal shifts (7).

-• Stressful life events: Situations, including economic instability, problems or disputes in relationships, death of a loved one, abusive relationships can create stress and trigger depression.
+• Stressful life events: Situations, including economic instability, problems or disputes in relationships, death of a loved one, and abusive relationships can create stress during pregnancy and trigger depression.
 You should seek a healthcare provider’s help immediately (2).

 protip_icon Research finds